Research Regarding Alpha Gal (α Gal)

 2020 Oct.: The History of Carbohydrates in Type I Allergy

-The relevance of carbohydrate specific antibodies as mediators of type I allergy (NIH-11) had not been recognized until recently.
+The relevance of carbohydrate specific antibodies as mediators of type I allergy (NIH-11)

 Previously, allergen specific IgE antibodies binding to carbohydrate epitopes were considered clinically irrelevant.